flexigpt/vscode-extension/docs/promptfiles.md

 Any of the `variables` items can be used in a command template.
 User-defined values must have the "user" prefix.
 For example, if "testFileName" is defined in variables, it can be used as "user.TestFileName" in the template file or passed to a function.

 Variable values can be static or dynamic.
 For dynamic values, you should create a getter method.
-When calling the variable getter, system variables(see Predefined System Variables) and functions are passed as arguments, the first argument is a system variable and the second one is a function.
+When calling the variable getter, a single object with system variables (see Predefined System Variables) is passed as first argument, any other vars can be taken as next args..

 ```js
 module.exports = {